WeblateOrg/weblate/docs/wlc.rst

         Supported since wlc 0.9.

-    Uploads translation file.
+    Uploads a translation file.

     .. option:: --overwrite

-        Overwrite existing translations on upload.
+        Overwrite existing translations upon uploading.

     .. option:: --input

-        File where to read content, if not specified file is read from stdin.
+        File from which content is read, if left unspecified it is read from stdin.

 .. _files: